 Department of Government

-In addition to political science, I do research in sports analytics and have tried to bring the insights of causal inference and political science to this burgeoning field.
+In addition to political science, I study sports analytics and work to bring the insights of causal inference and political science to this burgeoning field.
 I have published sports analytics research in peer-reviewed journals and am a contributor to the Wall Street Journal, FiveThirtyEight, and Deadspin.
 I also have my own hockey statistics blog.

-I plan to graduate with a PhD in Government from Harvard University in the spring of 2017.
+I will graduate with a PhD in Government from Harvard University in the spring of 2017.
 In the fall of 2013 I completed a Master of Arts degree in statistics from Harvard.
 I graduated from the University of Georgia with a Master of Arts degree in political science and Bachelor of Arts degrees in political science and history.